The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 A concordance, sliced or otherwise, between the smooth structures $\mathscr{S}$ and $f^*\mathscr{S}'$ does not obviously give any nice statement about the properties of $f$ itself.
-Hence, the author does not know of an interpretation of \Cref{prop:sliced_concordance} in terms of the smoothability of the homeomorphism (c.f. \Cref{sec:isotopy_smooth_structures}).
+Hence, the author does not know of an interpretation of \zcref{prop:sliced_concordance} in terms of the smoothability of the homeomorphism (cf.\ \zcref{sec:isotopy_smooth_structures}).